rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

-They were only three miles from the Wheeler Ranch, purchasing a place just west of Greenville along the right-of-way of the Western Pacific Railroad on Forest Lodge Road, adjacent to the Frontier Motel, and below Earl Pedersen’s beautiful Forest Lodge, in a part of town known as the Landon Addition.
-The area was locally named "Okie Flats" for the Oklahomans who had fled the Dust Bowl during the Great Depression and settled here to work in Greenville’s flourishing sawmills, especially the Setzer Box mill.
+They were only three miles from the Wheeler Ranch, purchasing a place just west of Greenville along the right-of-way of the Western Pacific Railroad on Forest Lodge Road, adjacent to the Frontier Motel, and below Earl Pedersenâ€™s beautiful Forest Lodge, in a part of town known as the Landon Addition.
+The area was locally named "Okie Flats" for the Oklahomans who had fled the Dust Bowl during the Great Depression and settled here to work in Greenvilleâ€™s flourishing sawmills, especially the Setzer Box mill.
 "These were good people and we were glad to have them," adds Nansi (Wattenburg) Bohne (KQNY).

-![L-R: jack on far right sets up the drag saw for the back cut while Lloyd and another logger work on the undercut of a Genesee Valley Ponderosa pine.
+![L-R: jack on far right sets up the drag saw for the back cut while Lloyd and another logger work on the undercut of a Genesee Valley Ponderosa pine. c.Â 1949.](../assets/images/Jack%20Hopkins%20story%20by%20his%20son%20Bill/media/image2.jpeg)
-c.
-1949.](../assets/images/Jack%20Hopkins%20story%20by%20his%20son%20Bill/media/image2.jpeg)

-L-R: jack on far right sets up the drag saw for the back cut while Lloyd and another logger work on the undercut of a Genesee Valley Ponderosa pine. c.
-1949.
+L-R: jack on far right sets up the drag saw for the back cut while Lloyd and another logger work on the undercut of a Genesee Valley Ponderosa pine. c.Â 1949.

 "I had a timber falling contract for Lilburn Hue"Si" (pronounced as "Cy," not as "see") Brand in the Genesee Valley to the east of